awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-jvm-ttl.rst

    limitations under the License.

 ########################################
-Setting the JVM TTL for DNS Name Lookups
+Setting the JVM TTL for DNS name lookups
 ########################################

 .. meta::